-Parameter Measurand Tolerance Maximum Uncertainty

-Off Course Clearance DDM Required only for certain types $\pm 5 \ \mu A$

-of localizer.
-Monitor ±1 dB

-must alarm when the off- relative

-course clearance crosspointer

-deflection falls below 150 μA

-anywhere in the off-course

-coverage area.

-Power Power field strength Monitor must alarm either for a $\pm 5 \ \mu A$

-power reduction of 3 dB, or

-when the coverage falls below

-the requirement for the facility,

-whichever is the smaller

-change.
-For two-frequency

-localizers, the monitor must

-alarm for a change of ± 1 dB in

-either carrier, unless tests have

-proved that use of the wider

-limits above will not cause

-unacceptable signal

-degradation (>150 μA in

-clearance sector)
+Parameter Measurand Tolerance Maximum Uncertainty Off Course Clearance DDM Required only for certain types of localizer.
+Monitor must alarm when the offcourse clearance crosspointer deflection falls below 150 μA anywhere in the off-course coverage area. ±5 μA ±1 dB relative Power Power field strength Monitor must alarm either for a power reduction of 3 dB, or when the coverage falls below the requirement for the facility, whichever is the smaller change.
+For two-frequency localizers, the monitor must alarm for a change of ±1 dB in either carrier, unless tests have proved that use of the wider limits above will not cause unacceptable signal degradation (>150 μA in clearance sector) $\pm$ 5 $\mu$ A